AyraHikari/My-Huawei-Mifi/README.md

 - [x] Full work status checking
 - [x] Notification when got message
+- [ ] Overlay form for saving and connecting
 - [ ] Improve script
 - [ ] Using API to login
 - [ ] Fix known bugs
 - [ ] Add option to always on top
 - [ ] Improve Ui
+- [ ] More option list

 ## License